ugurkoysuren/ugurkoysuren.com/content/posts/apology-to-my-math-professors-at-ozyegin.md

 ---
-title: An Open Letter (and Apology) to My Math Professors Why I'm Finally Grokking the Importance of Math in LLMs
+title: An Apology to My Math Professors (10 Years Too Late)
-date: 2025-03-03T20:31:10+02:00
+date: 2025-02-10T09:45:00+02:00
 draft: false
 author: Ugur Köysüren
 lang: en
 tags:
+  - Mathematics
-  - LLM
+  - Education
-  - LLM Math
+  - Personal Growth
-  - Math For AI
+  - Career
+featured_image: "/images/blog/math-professor.jpg"
+description: "A heartfelt reflection on the importance of mathematics in programming and a belated appreciation for the professors who tried to teach me."
 ---

 ## An Open Letter (and Apology) to My Math Professors: Why I'm Finally Grokking the Importance of Math in LLMs